Discovering that a child has learning difficulties can be a turning point in a family’s life.

 Sometimes children develop phobias as an excuse for not participating in various activities.

-How can our Therapy help with learning difficulties?
+How can our Therapy help children who struggle with learning difficulties?

 How does our treatment work?

 We start with a full diagnostic and assessment session.
-During this session the child will be assessed and datum will be taken to establish their present ability and stage of development.
-This will enable us to monitor the child’s progress through the duration of the treatment programme and because the programme is structured and flexible we can then deal with any secondary developing issues that arise.
+During this session we assess the child, and datum will be taken to establish their present ability and stage of development.
+This will enable us to monitor the child’s progress through the duration of the treatment programme, and because the programme is structured and flexible we can then deal with any secondary developing issues that arise.
 This ensures that nothing will block the progress of the main structure of the programme.

 Our Programme is a combination of the following treatments: